Climate Regulation: United States

 The US Energy Information Administration (EIA) compiles data and statistics on renewable and non-renewable energy production in the US.
 See "Main Regulatory Policies" for a discussion of emissions regulations and energy efficiency.

-According to EPA, total US GHG emissions in the US in 2015 were 6,587.7 MMT CO2e, representing a 2.3% decrease from 2014.
-See "National Emissions, Limits, and Projects" for additional GHG emissions information.
+According to EPA, total US GHG emissions in the US in 2014 were 6,870.5 MMT CO2e, representing a 1% increase from 2013 See "National Emissions, Limits, and Projects" for additional GHG emissions information.
 See "Oversight of GHG Emissions" for a discussion of EPA’s GHG reporting program.
 As discussed above, the electric generating sector is subject to GHG emissions limits through EPA permitting processes.
 In addition, the CPP will impose sector-wide GHG emissions limits on electric generators, if it survives pending litigation.

 - Pulp and paper.